A characterization of two weight norm inequality for Littlewood-Paley $g_{\lambda}^{*}$-function: The Probabilistic Reduction

 \section{The Probabilistic Reduction}

 Our next task is to simplify the proof of sufficiency.
-Before doing it, we first recall the random dyadic grids, the probabilistic good/bad decompositions and the martingale difference expansions, which can be found in \cite{H},\cite{LL}, \cite{LM}, and essentially goes back to \cite{NTV}.
+The probabilistic techniques we will use are taken from \cite{H}.
+We here need some fundamental tools, including the random dyadic grids, the probabilistic good/bad decompositions and the martingale difference expansions, which can be found in \cite{H},\cite{LL}, \cite{LM}, and essentially goes back to \cite{NTV}.